12 Top-Rated Tourist Attractions in Stockholm

 Address: Globentorget 2, 12177 Stockholm

 If it's Stockholm designer chic you're after, then look no further. Östermalm is the most exclusive district in the city.
 Exclusive international labels rub shoulders with high-class Scandinavian design.
-On Biblioteksgatan, there's an abundance of flagship shops and designer boutiques.
-There's no shortage of expensive goods in the neighborhood around Stureplan.
-If your main interest is art and interior design, you shouldn't miss classics like Svenskt Tenn and Malmstenbutiken, at the beginning of Strandvägen by Nybroviken.
-Many of the most respected antique dealers in Sweden are located around Kommendörsgatan, and the Bukowski's auction house is on the south shore of Nybroviken.
+On Biblioteksgatan, there's an abundance of flagship shops and designer boutiques, while the neighborhood around Stureplan offers plenty of posh shops - some with sky-high price tags.
+Lovers of art and interior design will enjoy Svenskt Tenn and Malmstenbutiken, at the beginning of Strandvägen near Nybroviken.
+Many of Sweden's top antique dealers lie around the Kommendörsgatan neighborhood.
 Be sure to drop by Östermalmshallen for the absolute best in Swedish fresh food and produce.

 It may sound like a cliché but do what the locals do.
 Although Stockholm, like most of Scandinavia, can be expensive, good value can be found if you know where to look.
 One way of saving a few kronor is to eat a main meal during the day and opt for something lighter in the evening.
 The Dagens rätt or Dagens lunch (daily special) is a great way to experience authentic Swedish fare at a fraction of the cost you'd pay in the evenings.
 Look for chalkboards outside restaurants, and if the menu isn't in English, simply ask.
 Stockholmers love to speak English, it's their second language.
 Another thing Swedes love is coffee and cake, they've even come up with a verb for it - Fika.
 To 'fika' is to drink coffee, eat something small (and usually sweet), and have a chat.
 Be sure to indulge as the cakes and pastries are second to none.
 If snacking on the go, Gatukök literally translates as street-kitchen.
 It doesn't sound too glamorous but most serve excellent hot-dogs and hamburgers to take away.
 Some even do real mashed potato, so ask a local where to go.
 Finally, if you're planning on taking in a lot of attractions/museums the Stockholm Card is well worth checking out and offers free entrance to most attractions and free public transport: